When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 Why Is My Steak Tough and Chewy?

-There are several reasons why your steak may be tough and chewy.
-These reasons range from the quality of the meat itself to the way it has been stored, prepared, and cooked.
+There are several reasons why your steak may be tough and chewy, ranging from the quality of the meat itself to the way it has been stored, prepared, and cooked.

 1 – The Quality of The Meat Is Poor

-The first reason a steak may be tough and chewy is that it started with poor-quality meat.
+The first reason a steak may be tough and chewy is poor-quality meat.
 No matter how well you cook a poor-quality steak, it will never turn out perfectly.

-Several aspects influence the quality of your steak.
+Several aspects influence the quality of your steak, namely:

 Where Does the Steak Come From?